sethsec/celerystalk/README.md

 # ./celerystalk report                                              # Generate report
 ```

-Option 2: Have celerystalk run nmap and parse results
+####Import list of hosts that are in scope and have celerystalk run nmap for you
 ```
 # ./celerystalk workspace create -w htb -o /htb -m vapt             # Create workspace.
 Set output dir and mode
 # ./celerystalk import -S scope.txt                                 # Import IP/CIDR/Ranges and mark as in scope